rutum/rutum.github.io/_posts/2021-04-25-language-models.md

 ## N-Gram Efficiency considerations
 When a language model uses large sets of n-grams, it is important to store the efficiently.
-Below are some ways to store LMs effifiently:
+Below are some ways to store LMs efficiently:

 - Words: storing words in 64 bit hash representations, and the actual words are stored on disc as string
 - Probabilities: 4-8 bits instead of 8 byte float